AlexPouletsos/Text_Prediction/README.md

 I first built the Prediction Table using 20% of the training dataset, but I found the prediction algorithm took too long to process.
 Using 10% of the training dataset seems to be the most I can use for the prediction algorithm to run at a comfortable speed.
 It doesn't seem much accuracy was sacrificed either.
 The experience could be much different for faster computers, but I found this to be the best option using a machine with 4 GB of RAM.

-When the user enters a sentence, any extra spaces or capitalization will not effect the output.
+When the user enters a sentence, any extra spaces, commas or capitalization will not effect the output.
 All letters will change to lower case, extra spaces between words will be reduced to one and any spaces at the end will be removed before the algorithm evaluates the string.
-Regardless of how many words are typed, only the last 5 are evaluated.
-It looks for an exact match in the 5-grams list and returns the 3 predictions.
-If there are less than 3 predictions available, it takes the last four words of the string and returns the remaining predictions.
+Regardless of how many words are typed, only the last 4 are evaluated.
+It looks for an exact match in the 4-grams list and returns the 3 predictions.
+If there are less than 3 predictions available, it takes the last three words of the string and returns the remaining predictions.
+If at last there are no matches at all, it will return "and", "to", or "the".
 This repeats until all 3 are filled.
-In order to prevent repeats, there is a condition that if the model moves to the next set of n-grams then it won't return any predicted words already used in previous n-grams.

-The app will also recognize a period or question mark at the end of a sentence and will suggest "I", "In", and "The" to start your next sentence.
+In order to prevent repeats, there is a condition that if the model moves to the next set of n-grams then it won't return any predicted words already used.
+The app will also recognize a period or question mark at the end of a sentence and will suggest "I", "In", and "The", which are 3 of the most common beginnings to a sentence.

 Link to Text Predictor Shiny App:
 https://alexpouletsos.shinyapps.io/Text_Predictor/